philipn/aws-keyring/README.md

     $(aws-keys env <name>)

 If you're using MFA, then you will be prompted for an MFA token, and `aws-keys` will connect to AWS and obtain a security token.
 When your security token has expired, `aws-keys` will re-prompt you for these details.

+You'll probably want to integrate `aws-keys` directly into your shell.
+For instance, if you add the following to your .bash_profile or .bashrc, it will make the usual `aws` command work right:

+    alias aws='$(aws-keys env) && aws'